EtienneQuarteyPapafio/Reverse_Engineering/UnCrackable-Level1/README.md

 <img src="/UnCrackable-Level1/img/5.2.png" width=100% height=100%>

-Under a.c it imports the android build and the java file functions, we also see various functions being created, c.a, c.b, and c.c, these individual functions seem to check for a string, directory, or file, c.a checks for the file "su" under a a path name "PATH" and returns true if it exists.
+Under a.c it imports the android build and the java file functions, we also see various functions being created, c.a, c.b, and c.c, these individual functions seem to check for a string, directory, or file, c.a checks for the file "su" under a path name "PATH" and returns true if it exists.

 <img src="/UnCrackable-Level1/img/5.3.png" width=100% height=100%>